Major Michael Henry Connery, MC

 THE OUTBREAK OF WAR

-When the Territorials were mobilized it was a study to watch the Major’s face when the appeal was made for overseas volunteers.
+When the Territorials were mobilised it was a study to watch the Major’s face when the appeal was made for overseas volunteers.
 How it lighted up when almost to a man the Battalion stepped forward.
 “I knew it”, he said, “the Ashton lads were always game!”
 If they were ready, so was he, and despite his age, he jumped like a schoolboy at the chance of once again taking active service.
 He endured the heat of Egypt and the trials, the sufferings and the horrors of Gallipoli.

 In July 1916 he reluctantly returned home on sick leave after being with the Battalion since it left Ashton in August 1914.
 His moustache was a little greyer, and the burly figure not quite so pronounced, but his healthy sun-tanned face, with its irresistible smile, belied his years.
 It was easy to grasp why he was highly esteemed both by the men of the Battalion and the people at home.
 His warm-hearted sympathy, his cheery good humour, and his solicitude must have been like balm on a sore to the nerve-strung men – some only mere striplings – as they emerged from the firing line.
 There are many mothers and fathers in Ashton who have thanked God that Colonel Connery was there to cheer and comfort their sons and look after their welfare amid the trials and dangers of the war in foreign lands.
 He was father, counsellor, and guide to them, and whilst on the Gallipoli Peninsular he saw to it that the men wanted for nothing if he could get it for them.